sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.tools.rst

    See tests for usage examples.

-   .. py:method:: __init__(path: str = '', cls: aiida.orm.groups.GroupMeta = orm.Group, warn_invalid_child: bool = True) -> None
-      :canonical: aiida.tools.groups.paths.GroupPath.__init__
+   .. rubric:: Initialization

    Instantiate the class.

    :param path: The initial path of the group.
    :param cls: The subclass of `Group` to operate on.
    :param warn_invalid_child: Issue a warning, when iterating children, if a child path is invalid.

    .. py:method:: _validate_path(path)